ezEngine/ezEngine/Documentation/General/natvis/DebuggerVarInsp.md

 natvis_samplecode.cpp
 ---------------
-["Code/Utilities/Visual Studio Visualizer/natvis_samplecode.cpp"](../../../Code/Utilities/Visual Studio Visualizer/natvis_samplecode.cpp) contains also a sample code that compares debug display of ez-classes with equivalent classes of the C++ standard library.
+[Code/Utilities/Visual Studio Visualizer/natvis_samplecode.cpp](../../../Code/Utilities/Visual Studio Visualizer/natvis_samplecode.cpp) contains also sample code that compares debug display of ez-classes with equivalent classes of the C++ standard library.

 Extending/writing natvis definitions
 ---------------
-You can find more informations about VS12 natvis files in the MSDN: [Creating custom views of native objects in the debugger](http://msdn.microsoft.com/en-us/library/vstudio/jj620914.aspx)
+You can find more informations about VS natvis files in the MSDN: [Creating custom views of native objects in the debugger](http://msdn.microsoft.com/en-us/library/vstudio/jj620914.aspx)